jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/city.rst

 Here you fight for money.
 You can also lose money, however, if you are not careful (or unwilling to save/load).

 Having one Dual or Guide skill can probably get you a win.
-You can remove unnecessary weapons to boost your odds.
+You can remove unnecessary weapons (e.g. if you don't need Switch to win, drop a grip weapon) and downgrade parts to boost your payout odds.

 As skills level up by activation, you can use colosseum fights to level up skills.